Overlap and Special Sequences of Manufacturing Operations

 - Overlapping consecutive production operations in case of batch production.

 - Configuring special (non-linear) operation sequences, e.g. parallel chains of operations, in a single Routing,

 This function can be enabled at Settings -> System settings -> Professional functions -> Overlap and special sequences of manufacturing operations.

 When this function is enabled:

-- The Sequence columns are added to Routing Details page, where it's possible to define for each operation the preceeding operations.
+- The Sequence columns are added to the Routing Details page, where it's possible to define for each operation its preceding operations.

 - What is overlapping?
-How to set up overlap of operations?
+How to set up an overlap of operations?

 - What is a special sequence?
 How to set up special sequences of operations?

 The Overlap setting in the Routings details means that consecutive operations in the same Manufacturing Orders can overlap, i.e. the next operation could start before the previous finishes when batch processing products.
 For example, when 10 assemblies of a table are finished (of 100 total), then the next operation, painting, can start.